-The purpose of this Chapter is to provide standards for subdivision development to ensure that essential design elements such as subdivision road layout, access, utilities, and open space meet the minimum standards set forth by Teton County and the City of Driggs within the Driggs Area of Impact.
+The purpose of this Chapter is to provide standards for subdivision development to ensure that essential design elements such as subdivision road layout, access, utilities, and open space meet the minimum standards set forth by Teton County-and the City of Victor.

-- A. This Chapter applies to all subdivision development in Teton County the Driggs AOI per Section 4-13 4-1-13.
-This Chapter does not apply to short plat land divisions. - B. The approval vehicle for all development standards included in this Chapter is a Subdivision plat per Section 4-13 4-1-13. - C. No buildings or structures over two hundred (200) square feet in floor area, may be erected, constructed, moved, enlarged or structurally altered and no lots, parcels or development sites in whole or in part, may be developed until all required permits, plans, and specifications have been reviewed and approved by Teton County or other governmental approving agency as required. - D. No services or utilities may be extended or furnished to any development until the applicant has installed or guaranteed the installation of on-site improvements specified in the Driggs AOI LDC. - E. All streets and public improvements must conform with the Driggs Transportation Plan.
-For streets and connections required by the Transportation Plan, improvement plans must be in conformance with the most current Public Works Standards and Technical Specifications Manual.
+- A. This Chapter applies to all subdivision development in Teton County Victor Area of Impact per Section 4-13.
+This Chapter does not apply to short plat land divisions. - B. The approval vehicle for all development standards included in this Chapter is a Subdivision plat per Section 4-13. - C. No buildings or structures over two hundred (200) square feet in floor area, may be erected, constructed, moved, enlarged or structurally altered and no lots, parcels or development sites in whole or in part, may be developed until all required permits, plans, and specifications have been reviewed and approved by Teton County or other governmental approving agency as required. - D. No services or utilities may be extended or furnished to any development until the applicant has installed or guaranteed the installation of on-site improvements specified in the LDC.